 In a world where everything is connected, power outages present a true problem.
-They can render you unable to work, force you to endure the winter cold, or even risk your health if you depend on something like a CPAP machine.
+Last summer during a power outage, I was unable to work, plus I had to face extreme heat.
+I watched as elderly neighbors and those with pets headed to shelters for safety.
+So I know firsthand how power outages can leave you exposed to the elements—whether that's summer's heat or winter's cold—and they may even risk your health if you depend on something like a CPAP machine.

 A generator can be the perfect solution to keeping you safe and connected when emergencies strike.
-But what's the best generator for you — and your budget?
-There are three kinds of machines to consider.
+I definitely wished I had one when I was stuck in my hot house with no AC.
+But what's the best generator for you and your budget?
+In this article, I found the best ones on the market.

 You might think of a generator as a very loud, gas-powered machine.
 But newer generators can be much quieter and more versatile than their predecessors.